clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 - exclusion from economical dynamism,
 - regional specificity,
 - geology ([Siegfried](https://fr.wikipedia.org/wiki/Tableau_politique_de_la_France_de_l%27Ouest_sous_la_Troisi%C3%A8me_R%C3%A9publique)),
-- the poor do not votes, but the vote is strongly influenced by their direct environment.
+- the poor do not vote, and direct environment does strongly influence vote.

-### "Elementary, my dear Pearson !"
+### Elementary, my dear Pearson.

 Using data retrieved from the french national statistics office (INSEE), we focus on three regions :
 - The north (Hauts de France)